-Peel the prawns, then place the heads and shells into the pan.
-Add the cayenne and stock, and bring to the boil, then reduce to a gentle simmer for 15 minutes.
+Peel the prawns, adding the heads and shells to the pan.
+Add the cayenne and stock, bring to the boil, then simmer gently for 15 minutes.

-Thickly slice the chorizo.
-Peel and roughly chop the onion, deseed and roughly chop the peppers, then trim and roughly chop the celery.
-Peel and finely slice the garlic, then slice the chillies.
-Scrub and chop the sweet potatoes into 3cm chunks.
+Meanwhile, thickly slice the chorizo.
+Peel the onion and celery, deseed the peppers, then roughly chop.
+Peel the garlic, then finely slice with the chillies.
+Scrub the sweet potatoes and chop into 3cm chunks.

-Add a lug of olive oil to a large pan over a medium-high heat.
-Add the chorizo, rosemary and thyme sprigs, and 2 bay leaves.
-Cook for 4 to 5 minutes, or until browned, then remove everything to a plate.
+Place a large pan on a medium-high heat with 1 tablespoon of olive oil, the chorizo, rosemary and thyme sprigs, and 2 bay leaves.
+Cook for 5 minutes, or until browned, then remove everything to a plate.

-Season the chicken pieces generously with sea salt and black pepper, then add to the pan, skin-side down, with a lug of olive oil.
-Cook over a high heat for 10 minutes, or until browned all over, turning occasionally.
+Generously season the chicken with sea salt and black pepper, then place in the pan, skin side down.
+Turn the heat up to high and cook for 10 minutes, or until browned, turning occasionally.
 Remove to a plate.

-In the remaining fat, add the chopped onion, pepper, celery, garlic, chilli, cayenne and remaining 2 bay leaves.
-Cook on a medium heat for 5 minutes, or until softened and golden.
+Add the chopped onion, celery, peppers, garlic and chillies to the pan with the cayenne and the remaining 2 bay leaves.
+Cook on a medium heat for 10 minutes, or until softened.

 Finely slice the Scotch bonnets (blanch them first in boiling water to reduce the heat, if you like).
-Bash the bay leaves in a pestle and mortar, then muddle in a good lug of extra virgin olive oil, the vinegar and 1 pinch of salt.
-Stir in the chopped chillies and set aside to let the flavours develop.
+Bash the bay in a pestle and mortar with a pinch of salt, discarding the stalks.
+Muddle in a good lug of extra virgin olive oil and a splash of vinegar.
+Stir in the chopped chillies and set aside.

-Slice the okra at an angle and add to the gumbo for a further 10 minutes.
-Gently fold in the crabmeat and prawns, then cook for a final 5 minutes, or until cooked.
-Season to taste.
+Slice the okra and add to the gumbo pan for a further 10 minutes.
+Gently fold in the crabmeat and prawns for a final 5 minutes, or until cooked through.
+Season to perfection.

-Finely chop and scatter over the parsley leaves, then serve with the pickled chillies, brown rice and a fresh green salad.
+Finely chop and scatter over the parsley, then serve with the pickled chillies.
+Good with brown rice and green salad.